turingschool/backend-curriculum-site/module1/lessons/csv_exploration.md

 ### ORM at a High Level

 ORM stands for Object Relational Mapper.
 Earlier we were worked through taking a package of information from each row and creating an object so that we could more easily use the information in our application.
-The idea of mapping each individual row to be an object that our code can now interact with is the concept of an ORM.
+That idea--the idea of turning data (such as rows of data from a CSV) into objects and allowing you to interact with those objects is the concept of an ORM.

+Once you've done that, an ORM also allows you to *query* (ask for specific objects that meet certain criteria-- like a `find` or `find_all`, plus many, many more) all of that data, using the objects that you've created.

+ORMs are good because:
+1) DRY: It makes it easier to update, maintain, and reuse your code.
+2) A lot of stuff is done for you, behind the scenes
+3) You don't have to write SQL, which is a language for querying databases
+4) You can clean up the data that you're taking in very quickly and easily (data can be a real mess sometimes, with the crazy ways that people input things)
+5) It helps you follow the principles of OOP

+This is an example of something an ORM gives you: `Person.find(10)` --> It's nice, right?
+Pretty much human-readable.
+This is the alternative in SQL: `SELECT * FROM clients WHERE (clients.id = 10) LIMIT 1` --> Less nice.

+ORMs can be tricky because:
+1) They can be pretty heavyweight, and require you to learn a new set of tools
+2) Performance is not as good as writing SQL
+3) It _abstracts_ your data, which means that it hides a lot of the work away from you.
+That's good in some ways, but it can make it harder to understand what's really happening behind the scenes.

+*Don't worry too much about the details here-- just remember that an ORM gives you the ability to interact with objects instead of raw data.*

 ### Go Forth and Explore

+Ruby on Rails relies heavily on an ORM called Active Record (https://guides.rubyonrails.org/active_record_basics.html), which is really extensive and powerful.
+It's a great tool, but it does hide away a lot of the work that it does.
+We're going to have you build out a little mini-project that mimics the behavior of an ORM so you can see a little bit of how the under-the-hood concepts work.

 Just to reiterate, work through the mini-project as much as you can and use this as an opportunity to think about the concepts we've introduced so far.
 We will revisit this next week, so you will have better context as we go through our classes next week.
 Have fun!